swiftlang/swift-evolution/proposals/testing/nnnn-add-issue-metadata-event-stream.md

 ## Future directions

-- We'd like to add **parameterised test information,** specifically test function definitions and test cases with argument lists, to the event stream.
-  Because test authors can provide a large number of arguments to generate many tests, this faces the extra challenge of ensuring the event stream remains performant.
-Therefore, this work deserves additional scrutiny in a follow-up proposal.

 <!-- TODO: check the current status of symbolication on Linux -->

 - We considered including the **issue backtrace** as an optional field.
 However, as of this proposal, there is no yet a way to symbolicate `Issue` backtrace addresses on Linux.
 Furthermore, in-process symbolication is an expensive operation, so the design will warrant additional care and scrutiny.

   Issue backtrace can be added in a follow-up proposal once there are solutions to both of these challenges.
+For consistency, the backtrace field should be included in the API for the `Issue` structure at the time it is included in the JSON schema.

 - We'd also like to include **exception information** in the `<issue>` structure.
 Although Swift doesn't use exceptions for error handling, test code may interoperate with languages which do (e.g. Objective-C, Java).
 The `error` field in the issue metadata may be a good candidate to place exception metadata, but exceptions do not share many of the same fields (code, domain, type) as errors in Swift.

 ## Alternatives considered

-### Issue kind

 We considered introducing a "kind" field to issue, which follows the existing pattern set by event kind: